Rent Control in Los Angeles

 Understanding Rent Control in Los Angeles

 What does rent control mean?
+What is rent control?

-Rent control is a broad term for legislation that limits rental rates in a city or state.
 Rent control laws vary by municipality, but they generally put a limit on allowable rent increases and protect tenants from eviction without cause.

 California has had rent control in various forms in cities in the Los Angeles County and San Francisco areas since the 1970s.
 In 1995, the state passed the Costa-Hawkins Rental Housing Act, which exempted new construction, single-family homes, and condos from rent control.
 It also made vacancy control (limiting rent between vacancies) illegal throughout the state.